Sanidhya49/fake-apk-ml/README.md

 ## 🙏 Acknowledgments

-- **Team Members**: My amazing teammates for their collaboration
+- **Team Digital Rakshak**: Amazing collaboration and dedication
 - **CyberShield 2025**: Organizers for the incredible opportunity
+- **Madhya Pradesh Police**: For highlighting real-world cybersecurity needs
 - **Open Source Community**: For the amazing tools and libraries
-- **Law Enforcement**: For highlighting real-world cybersecurity needs
+- **VirusTotal**: For providing comprehensive threat intelligence
+- **Google Gemini**: For AI-powered explanations and insights

 ## 📞 Contact details